ADHD....Why can't you sit still?

 I'm sure most parents say this often, but what if it is a sign of something bigger?
-Attention-deficit-hyperactivity disorder (ADHD) is a real disorder and is commonly diagnosed in New Zealand, and in some cases it is also misdiagnosed.
+Attention-deficit-hyperactivity disorder (ADHD) is a real disorder and is commonly diagnosed in New Zealand, and in some cases, it is also misdiagnosed.

-ADHD affects both adults and children, however it's more noticeable in children, adults tend to hide their symptoms and have learnt coping strategies.
+ADHD affects both adults and children; however, it's more noticeable in children; adults tend to hide their symptoms and have learnt coping strategies.

 The symptoms of ADHD are more apparent when starting a new school, be that primary, intermediate, high school or university.